Jayway007/Offense-and-Defense/Defense/Security-Operation/IPDRR/Detect/Model/System/README.md

 ## Real time process
 - black

-- white
+- white baseline
-  - history baseline : new character
+  - process has new net connection
+  - java process has cmdline
+  -